 Wire transfers and ACH payments are two methods of electronic payment that organizations can use to pay Stanford for goods and services.
 For an overview, review Incoming Wire Transfer and ACH Payment.

-All transfers of funds to operating accounts (non-Stanford Management Company investment accounts) controlled by Stanford University outside the United States must be processed through Cash Management to ensure that proper procedures and controls are observed, unless an exception is requested from the OOT.
+All transfers of funds to operating accounts (excluding Stanford Management Company investment accounts) controlled by Stanford University outside the United States must be processed through OOT Cash Management to ensure that proper procedures and controls are observed, unless an exception is requested and agreed from the OOT.
 Payment Services is responsible for the transfer of payments in foreign currencies when foreign currency invoices are received for existing purchase orders.

 Transfer requests must come from a Stanford employee authorized to request the transfer of funds.
 Such authority may be delegated to an individual from a Stanford employee with adequate spending authority limit above the amount of the transfer.
 The request must be accompanied with a current delegation, unless the sub-delegation is on file in Oracle.
 Requests to transfer funds to Stanford University accounts outside the United States should be presented in writing to OOT.
 Submit a support request form get assistance with Cash Management and the form should contain:

 - Amount of transfer

 - Receiving bank name and branch routing information (if applicable)

 - Receiving bank account name and account number

 - Receiving bank address (city, state or province, country)